In this article...

-A prenuptial agreement is a contract between two people who intend to marry, resolving in advance issues that may arise in connection with a divorce, such as the division of property and payment of alimony.
+A prenuptial agreement is a contract between two people who intend to marry, resolving issues that may arise with a divorce, such as property division and alimony payment.

 How do Illinois Prenuptial Agreements Work?

 Illinois prenuptial agreements are governed by the Illinois Uniform Premarital Agreement Act (750 ILCS 10/1, et seq.).
-In order toe valid, premarital agreements must be in writing and signed by both parties.
+In order to be valid, premarital agreements must be in writing and signed by both parties.
 Prenuptial agreements need not be witnessed or filed with any governmental agencies or courts.

 When is a Prenuptial Agreement Appropriate?